Haguruma Munich

 Haguruma - Iazakya in the Gärtnerplatz district

-Was run for many years by a Japanese lady who was always cheerful - a small rustic restaurant, always worth a visit for the hot food, although fluctuating quality in the sushi department.
+Haguruma was run for many years by a Japanese lady who was always cheerful - a small rustic restaurant, always worth a visit for the hot food, albeit fluctuating quality sushi.
+Clearly, these restaurants also depend on whether they are owned by a sushi master or whether the owner manages to ensure consistent sushi quality across several chefs.

 Today (as of August 2022), Haguruma is run by the cute Japanese chef Yuzo Hirata, who also worked for us on a temporary basis for a short time, then got some inspiration at the Mizu Sushi Bar in the Hotel Bachmair and now runs Haguruma himself.